 NH3 stripping/scrubbing consists of two phases.
-During the stripping phase NH3 is transferred from the liquid waste to the gas phase, usually by air, and it is subsequently recovered in the scrubbing phase, usually by means of acidic solution to form the so-called air scrubber water (ASW) (Figure 3.13).
+During the stripping phase NH3 is transferred from the liquid waste to the gas phase, usually by air, and it is subsequently recovered in the scrubbing phase, usually by means of acidic solution to form the so-called air scrubber water (ASW) (Figure 3.12).
 The stripping step typically takes place in vertical columns, filled with packing material to increase the liquid/gas contact where the wastewater is injected from the top and the stripping gas enter from the bottom in counter-current.
 To enhance the conversion of ammonium ions (NH4+) to free NH3, pH and/or temperature can be increased.
 Sodium hydroxide (NaOH), potassium hydroxide (KOH) and calcium oxides (CaO and Ca(OH)2) are the most common reagents used to enhance the pH increment.
 Notwithstanding, the equilibrium between NH4+ and volatile aqueous NH3 is influenced as well by air to liquid ratio, air supply rate and hydraulic loading rate.
-When combining anaerobic digestion (AD) with N-stripping gases, as alternatives to air or steam (Serna-Maza et al., 2014; Bousek et al., 2016).
+When combining anaerobic digestion (AD) with N-stripping process, either biogas or Combined Heat and Power (CHP) flue gas can be used as suitable strip gases, as alternatives to air or steam (Serna-Maza et al., 2014; Bousek et al., 2016).
 Moreover, the heat necessary to increase the solution pH can be provided by the CHP engine associated with the biogas installation.

-Figure 3.13 Schematic overview of the N-stripping process (Bernal et al., 2015).
+Figure 3.12 Schematic overview of the N-stripping process (Bernal et al., 2015).